 The Inspector-General of Biosecurity (IGB) commenced in the role on 25 July 2019 for a three-year term and developed a review program as required under the Biosecurity Act 2015.
-The Act specifies that the IGB may review the performance of functions, or exercise of powers, by biosecurity officials, including the Director of Biosecurity, who is the Secretary of the Department of Agriculture (the department).
+The Act specifies that the IGB may review the performance of functions, or exercise of powers, by biosecurity officials, including the Director of Biosecurity, who is the Secretary of the Department of Agriculture, Water and the Environment (the department).
 This review program is over and above the department’s internal audit and performance management programs.

 Consultations with the department’s executives and key stakeholder organisations identified key strategic topics for review during the three-year term of the IGB’s appointment.
 These were selected with the assumption that further topics might be identified; that the topics and scope might be modified as further consultation proceeds; and that further reviews might be required as external needs arise.

 In developing the indicative three-year program, the IGB consulted the then Minister of Agriculture and the Director of Biosecurity.
 In October 2019, the Minister and the Director of Biosecurity provided feedback on potential reviews to be included in the program.

 During 2019–20, the IGB proposes to undertake the following reviews:

 1. Reliability of pre-border certification as an effective biosecurity risk mitigation measure